 Since 4, each successive Beyoncé album has been met with greater critical reception.
-Today, we have Lemonade, a guaranteed contender at the Grammys for Album of the Year, nominated for multiple Emmys, and all without a top-5 single.
+Her most recent work Lemonade was one of the biggest snubs in GRAMMYs history for Album of the Year (as admitted by Adele), was nominated for multiple Emmys, and did it all without a top-5 single.
 Her evolution has been phenomenal.
 The trade-off of this evolution is that her content has stopped being tailored to compete with easy-to-spin records like “We Found Love,” “Don’t Stop The Music,” or “This Is What You Came For.”

 Queen of streaming

 It also helps to note that Rihanna’s rise into pop stardom coincided with the rise of digital music consumption.
 Whereas many of Beyoncé’s early attempts at chart dominance happened with Destiny’s Child and the early 2000s, pretty much all of Rihanna’s singles have had the luxury of immediately being available on streaming and digital sales platforms.